AdobeDocs/experience-platform.en/help/edge/commands/configure/clickcollectionenabled.md

 If not disabled, the following XDM elements automatically populate with data:

-* `web.webInteraction.type`
+* `xdm.web.webInteraction.type`
-* `web.webInteraction.value`
+* `xdm.web.webInteraction.value`

 ## Automatic link tracking logic

 The Web SDK tracks all clicks on `<a>` and `<area>` HTML elements if it doesn't have an `onClick` attribute.
 Clicks are captured with a [capture](https://www.w3.org/TR/uievents/#capture-phase) click event listener that is attached to the document.
 When a valid link is clicked, the following logic is run in order:

-1. If the link matches criteria based on values in [`downloadLinkQualifier`](downloadLinkQualifier.md), `web.webInteraction.type` is set to `"download"`.
+1. If the link matches criteria based on values in [`downloadLinkQualifier`](downloadLinkQualifier.md), or if the link contains a `download` HTML attribute, `xdm.web.webInteraction.type` is set to `"download"`.
-1. If the link target domain differs from the current `window.location.hostname`, `web.webInteraction.type` is set to `"exit"`.
+1. If the link target domain differs from the current `window.location.hostname`, `xdm.web.webInteraction.type` is set to `"exit"`.
-1. If the link doesn't qualify for either `"download"` or `"exit"`, `web.webInteraction.type` is set to `"other"`.
+1. If the link doesn't qualify for either `"download"` or `"exit"`, `xdm.web.webInteraction.type` is set to `"other"`.

-In all cases, `web.webInteraction.value` is set to the link text label.
+In all cases, `xdm.web.webInteraction.value` is set to the link text label.
 If you want to set this value to the URL instead, you can override this XDM element using [`onBeforeLinkClickSend`](onbeforelinkclicksend.md).

 ## Enable automatic link tracking in the Web SDK extension